covalenthq/ipfs-pinner/openapi/docs/FilepinApi.md

 ### Other Parameters

-Other parameters are passed through a pointer to a apiFileUploadRequest struct via the builder pattern
+Other parameters are passed through a pointer to a apiPinataFileUploadRequest struct via the builder pattern

 Name | Type | Description  | Notes